timothyb0912/blog/_posts/2021-04-30-Journal-systematically.md

 Young Tim,
 this third wave of journaling is different from the first two.
 It's more all-encompassing.
-All topics are fair game to be journaled about.
+All topics are fair game for journaling.
 It's more systematic.
 I use self-determined triggers for some journaling activities.
 I use templates and prompts for some journaling activities.